Queries

 • Use the format $variableName: scalarType = defaultValue, where $variableName represents the name of the variable, scalarType represents the acceptable scalar type for that variable, and defaultValue represents the default value for that variable.

-• Any variable values that you define in the Query Variables pane will override the default value.
+• Any variable values that you define in the Variables pane will override the default value.

 • Example: query findUserAccount($userID: ID = 15)